dotnet/docs-desktop/dotnet-desktop-guide/framework/winforms/advanced/how-to-add-data-to-the-clipboard.md

 To add data to the Clipboard in one or multiple formats, use the <xref:System.Windows.Forms.Clipboard.SetDataObject%2A> method.
 You can pass any object to this method, but to add data in multiple formats, you must first add the data to a separate object designed to work with multiple formats.
 Typically, you will add your data to a <xref:System.Windows.Forms.DataObject>, but you can use any type that implements the <xref:System.Windows.Forms.IDataObject> interface.

-To add data to the Clipboard in a single, common format, you can use specific method for that format, such as <xref:System.Windows.Forms.Clipboard.SetText%2A> for text.
+To add data to the Clipboard in a single, common format, use the specific method for that format, such as <xref:System.Windows.Forms.Clipboard.SetText%2A> for text.

 > [!NOTE]
 > All Windows-based applications share the Clipboard.
 Therefore, the contents are subject to change when you switch to another application.